 I’m not sure oodles of personal care products are necessary.
 I accept it is a big change to avoid parabens, phthalates, triclosan and other synthetic chemicals, but it is possible to significantly reduce your exposure.
 Let’s start with what we use on our body and in our home.

-I like a bar of handmade soap over shower gel because it is made locally, lasts ages, doesn’t leave a plastic bottle, (requiring disposal) and isn’t washing traces of synthetic chemical perfumes or antibacterial ingredients down the drain.
+I like a bar of handmade soap over shower gel because it is made locally, lasts ages, doesn’t leave a plastic bottle, (requiring disposal or recycling) and isn’t washing traces of synthetic chemical perfumes or antibacterial ingredients down the drain.

 In 2010 the Canadian Medical Association released a briefing “encouraging the federal government to re-evaluate and restrict the sale of consumer antimicrobial products to Canadians for general household use.”

-We are fortunate to have many local people making soaps, oil cleansers, edible deodorant and body oils.
-I save money by using edible skin care and using less of it.
+We are fortunate to have many local people making soaps, oil cleansers, non-toxic deodorant and body oils.
+I save money by using non-toxic, often technically edible (coconut oil for example) skin care and using less of it.